 |Nick Jobling||Interim Chief Executive and Chief Financial Officer|

 |Prof Stephen Belcher||Chief Scientist|

 |Phil Evans||Chief Operating Officer|

-The role of our Executive is to lead, direct and manage the Met Office effectively in order to ensure a successful delivery of the aims, objectives and BPMs.
-It is responsible for leadership and management of the Met Office and is tasked with directing the strategic change and implementing the strategic decisions taken at the Met Office Board.
+The role of our Executive is the effective day-to-day leadership, direction and management of the Met Office in order to ensure successful delivery of the aims, objectives and Key Performance Indicators (KPIs).
+It is tasked with directing the strategic change and implementing strategic decisions taken by the Met Office Board.
 The Executive agrees key communications and makes investment decisions.
 The members work under the leadership of the Chief Executive and operate as a corporately cohesive collective with a shared interest in the successful achievement of our aims and objectives.